Destination NSW is a statutory authority and is governed by an independent chairman and a Board of Management.

 Russell Balding is Chairman of the Visitor Economy Taskforce established by the NSW Government to develop a tourism and events strategy to double visitor expenditure to NSW.
-Mr Balding is also a Non-Executive Director of Cabcharge Australia Limited, Chairman of the Homebush Motor Racing Authority Advisory Board and recently retired as Chief Executive Officer of the Sydney Airport Corporation.
+Mr Balding is also a Non-Executive Director of Cabcharge Australia Limited and recently retired as Chief Executive Officer of the Sydney Airport Corporation.
 He is a former Managing Director of the Australian Broadcasting Corporation (ABC) and was its Director, Funding, Finance and Support Services.
 Prior to joining the ABC, he was Director of Finance at the NSW Roads and Traffic Authority and Financial Controller at the NSW Department of Housing.

 Leslie Cassar AM KSJ MOM

 Mr Cassar is a former Chairman of both Tourism NSW and the Tourism & Transport Forum (TTF).
 He began his career in travel and tourism with Qantas and has now accrued over 40 years experience in the tourism sector, both in Australia and internationally.
 In 1979, he became CEO and partner of The Concorde Group of Companies, where he oversaw the expansion of the company, the establishment of World Aviation Systems and final sale of the company to ABN AMRO in 2002.
 The Australian and Maltese Governments have recognised his long service to both countries with prestigious accolades including the Division of The Order of Australia (AM) and the Knight of the Order for St John of Jerusalem.
 More recently, Mr Cassar was awarded the National Award of Merit by the Maltese Government for his contribution to the country’s aviation industry.